wp-plugins/woocommerce-novalnet-gateway/readme.txt

 2. Click on "WooCommerce" in the menu on the left and click directly on the sublevel tab "Settings" tab there.

-3. Please click on the "Payment gateways" tab there in order to configure your Novalnet payment interface properly.
+3. Please click on the "Checkout" tab there in order to configure your Novalnet payment interface properly.

-4. Inside the "Payment gateways" tab you now find all available payment types which you can configure individually.
+4. Inside the "Checkout" tab you now find all available payment types which you can configure individually.
 This payment type configuration is  structured as follows:

  	* __Activate module:__ You decide here whether the respective payment type is displayed in your shop at the checkout or not.

 	* __Payment type title:__ Please choose a name for the respective payment type.

 	* __Payment type description:__ The freely configurable description entered here is displayed when your customers select the respective payment type.

 	* __Test mode:__ You determine whether you want the respective payment mode to be live or to remain in test mode.